Germany's new COVID rules, explained | DW | 11.10.2021

 Targeted efforts are key, she added, to find out why people still have not gotten their shot and what can be done to encourage them.

-At least 68% of people in Germany have at least one shot, according to the Health Ministry.
-At least 85% of those over 60 are fully vaccinated.
+At least 68% of people in Germany have received at least one shot, according to the Health Ministry, and at least 85% of those over 60 are fully vaccinated.
 The figures could be higher, based on a recent analysis by the Robert Koch Institute for public health (RKI).
 The uncertainty is due, among other things, to some doctors not registering all vaccinations.

-It may feel like Germany is through the worst of it.
+To many Germans, it may feel like the country is through the worst of the pandemic.
 Just 42% of those polled in a recent survey said they worry about rising infections.
 In the summer, that figure was at 62%.

 There are greater concerns at the regional level, such as the four dozen cities or municipalities with incidence rates of at least 100, and in some cases 200.
 In the western state of North Rhine-Westphalia (NRW), Germany's most populous state, 280 COVID-19 patients are in the hospital, with half of them on ventilators.